lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-0-required-bilities.md

 ### SOLUTION REQUIREMENTS:
   - ACCURATE data is extremely important, vital!
-  - SECURE data but *NOT* HIPPA / GDPR
+  - SECURE data but *NOT* HIPAA / GDPR
   - PERFORMANT near real-time, minimal latency
   - AVAILABLE always on (HA if any of 8 devices fails, keep going with others)
   - LOCAL install on premises, no cloud